 For example above points to a version of the script from Nov.
 11th 2017.
 I cannot change the content of a specific version hosted on GitHub.
 A new version of the script will get a new URL.
 So this gives you full control over what version you are using of the script.
 This is for the "paranoid people" (it's okay to be a bit paranoid on the internet, I'm not offended), but the downside is you will have to manually update the bookmarklet whenever you want to upgrade to a new version of Grabr.

 Exactly how well and "wide" Stig's Art Grabr works on supported sites varies.
 The following sites are those my main attention has been towards.
 Links point to example pages to test the script:

-This userscript replaces my old bookmarklet Bigger Cover Art and is partly based on tips found on wiki.musicbrainz.org/User:Nikki/CAA, but also on itunes-tip from jesus2099 and tips from Anton Fedorov on how to support Deezer, Qobuz and TrackItDown.
+This userscript is partly based on tips found on wiki.musicbrainz.org/User:Nikki/CAA, but also on itunes-tip from jesus2099 and tips from Anton Fedorov on how to support Deezer, Qobuz and TrackItDown.

-The script is primarily tested with Greasemonkey and Firefox (including Greasemonkey 4 for Firefox 57+), but is regularly also verified for working on Tampermonkey (Google Chrome and MS Edge) and Violentmonkey (Opera).
+The script is primarily tested with Greasemonkey and Firefox, but should also work with f.ex. on Tampermonkey (Google Chrome, MS Edge, Opera and more).

 You might want to try one of my other userscripts too: